- 01 Dec 2025

 Assessment Header Card

-The Assessment Header provides a holistic summary of the reported phishing email and its assessment status to help you quickly gauge the situation.
+The Assessment Header provides a high-level overview of the reported phishing email and its assessment status.

 This card includes:

-Displays the reporter's email address (the user who reported the phishing email).
+The reporter's email address (the user who reported the phishing email)

-Indicates the date and time the email was collected, in UTC.
+The date and time the email was collected, in UTC

 Colored Header Border:

-Gray Border: Email assessment status is TBD (awaiting assessment).
+Gray: Email Assessment status is TBD (awaiting assessment)

 Reported Email Card